geewasbmwuhembawikvscach/how-to-work-with-people-to-create-things/README.md

 # how-to-work-with-people-to-do-things
 If *you* had the *tools* to build the *best possible of all worlds*, how would you use them right now?

-## 'The best of all possible worlds?' what does that even mean?
+## What is 'the best of all possible worlds?'
+How would I know if I was living in it?

-* Humans exist
-There are humans in the best of all possible worlds, because in a world without humans there is no such thing as 'best' because there is no one there judge or to prefer one thing over another.
+**We exist**
+In the best of all possible worlds we exist and each of us says what the best of all possible worlds is or is not.
 In a world without humans, the world just is as it is.

-* Human experiences matter
-In a world with humans, no two humans are alike.
-Each of us has our unique experience of the world which is equally real and equally valid.

-* Human relationships matter
-In a world with humans, we have relationships and we communicate.
+**Our relationships matter**
+We have relationships with eachother.
 We talk about what we see, what we hear, what we think, what we feel.
-By communicating about our experiences, thoughts, and feelings, we recognize ourselves in others and discover new worlds.
+We can tell whether we are in the best of all possible worlds through the experiences, thoughts, and feelings we share with eachother.

+**Our experiences matter**
+No two humans are alike.
+Each one of us has unique experience and a unique view of the world that matters just as much as any other.
+The best of all possible worlds is not all rainbows and Lambos.
+We will always be experiencing struggle, discomfort, pain,

 In 'the best of all possible worlds' we maejke We share our experiences by communicating with eachother.